 I am a Warrior Mama, transformed by trauma.
 I will have faith, and I will wait.

-This afternoon I had a talk with the school guidance counselor and relayed a story to my daughter that he told me.
-He said that he understands why she is anxious and that all teens feel awkward like everyone is looking at them.
+This afternoon I had a talk with the school guidance counselor and relayed a story to my son that he told me.
+He said that he understands why my kiddo is anxious and that all teens feel awkward like everyone is looking at them.
 He told a story about his daughter who was afraid to go into Walmart with him once because she had just come from volleyball practice and was sweaty and her hair was messy.
-He also suggested that I bring my daughter to the school in the afternoon when everyone was gone so she could just walk around the building and get a feel for it… make it HER school, in her own way… get comfortable in the space.
+He also suggested that I bring my kiddo to the school in the afternoon when everyone was gone so he could just walk around the building and get a feel for it… make it HIS school, in his own way… get comfortable in the space.

 And guess what?
-She agreed to do this!
+He agreed to do this!

-We just got home about an hour ago from a self-guided tour of her classrooms.
-She showed me a few things in the building that I didn’t know about.
-She walked out of the building with more confidence.
+We just got home about an hour ago from a self-guided tour of his classrooms.
+He showed me a few things in the building that I didn’t know about.
+He walked out of the building with more confidence.

 “Do you want to start back tomorrow, or on Thursday?”
 I asked her.